 Patients with mild or moderate pain from diagnosed piriformis syndrome oftentimes benefit from conservative approaches and home remedies, including hot and cold applications; hamstring stretches and other strengthening exercises; non-steroidal anti-inflammatory medications like ibuprofen and naproxen; even physical therapy and deep massage therapy.
 For severe or resistant pain, “the interventional pain management specialist may inject a local anesthetic and corticosteroid or botulinum toxin (Botox®), a muscle-weakening substance, directly into the piriformis muscle.
 Electrotherapy applied to the buttocks also may prove effective,” Dr. Chang says.
 “Surgery may be necessary if all else fails.”

-Meanwhile, Dr. Chang says risk of developing piriformis syndrome can be reduced by taking certain precautionary steps.
+Meanwhile, Dr. Chang says the risk of developing piriformis syndrome can be reduced by taking certain precautionary steps.
 He offers these tips:

 - Don’t just sit there.
 Be active.

-- Use good posture when engaging in exercise like running, walking, or lifting to avoid putting too much stress on the piriformis muscle.
+- Use good posture when engaging in an exercise like running, walking, or lifting to avoid putting too much stress on the piriformis muscle.

 - If pain develops during exercise, stop and rest.
-If muscles become injured, let them heal completely before returning to an activity.
+If muscles become injured, let them heal completely before returning to activity.

 - Avoid trauma to the buttocks.
 It is not a soft-landing cushion.